-Oracle WebLogic Server applications interoperate with Oracle Streams Advanced Queuing (AQ) through the JMS API using either WebLogic Server resources (Web Apps, EJBs, MDBs) or stand-alone clients.
 AQ JMS uses a database connection and stored JMS messages in a database accessible to an entire WebLogic Server cluster, enabling the use of database features and tooling for data manipulating and backup.
-Your WebLogic Server installation includes all the necessary classes, no additional files are required in the WebLogic Server classpath.
+Your WebLogic Server installation includes all the necessary classes, no additional files are required in the WebLogic Server classpath.to interoperate with Oracle AQ JMS.

-WebLogic AQ JMS uses the WebLogic JMS Foreign Server framework to allow WebLogic Server applications and stand-alone clients to lookup AQ JMS connection factories and destinations using a standard the WebLogic JNDI context, and to allow applications and clients to load and invoke AQ JMS using standard JEE APIs.
+WebLogic AQ JMS uses the WebLogic JMS Foreign Server framework to allow WebLogic Server applications and stand-alone clients to lookup AQ JMS connection factories and destinations using a standard the WebLogic JNDI context, and to allow applications and clients to load and invoke AQ JMS using standard Java EE APIs.
 The required references to the database, JDBC driver, and data source are configured as part of this framework.